-Pine bark, needles and the essential oil derived from the plants resins are used to clean houses, clear unwanted spirits, prevent cancer, help digestion and even as an herbal viagra.
+Pine bark, needles, and the essential oil derived from the plants resins are used to clean houses, clear unwanted spirits, prevent cancer, help digestion, and even as herbal viagra.
 More research is being done to confirm the plant’s benefits and functions.
 Pines are cultivated for Christmas trees and their scent is calming and cleansing.

 Western Name: Pine

 Also Known As: Scotch Pine (Pinus sylvestris), Maritime Pine (Pinus pinaster), Scotch Fir